 Let’s see a scenario,

-Consider you are roaming as a tourist in some city, you don’t know, after visiting few places, you are hungry and you came up to a series of food stalls, but there are so many that you can decide where to eat.
+Consider you are roaming as a tourist in some city, you don’t know, after visiting few places, you are hungry and you came up to a series of food stalls, but there are so many that you cannot decide where to eat.

 You move to different stalls, taste something, see the ingredients, hygiene and other stuff, then decide which one is best.
-In this, you might eat good food, but there are so many stalls out there, so it would not be feasible for you to go towards every stall.
+In this, you might eat good food, but there are so many stalls out there, so it would not be feasible for you to go towards each and every stall.
 So you visit 4 or 5 stalls and eat food.

 In the first case, it is more like a Fundamental Analysis where you study only 4 to 5 companies but thoroughly.

 In the second case, it is like Technical Analysis where you analyze trends, volumes, etc.

 Technical Analysis is for short term predictions as long term predictions can be more accurate by doing Fundamental Analysis.

 You would not make a big return in a short term trade unless you are extremely lucky.
 Try to get low returns multiple times when the chances arrive.

 There might be times when you would be in a loss, keep the stop loss and book as it is also the part of the game and try to cover it on other trades.

 Therefore Technical Analysis is a research technique where you take a view in the movement of the price by using, charts, patterns, etc. However there are flexibilities in it, as there would be different market conditions, so make assumptions according to the market.